A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Discretized hydrodynamic equation with Lagrange step

-Next we evaluate the numerical flux term of Eq.\:\eqref{eq:evolve} on the original frame (where the grid-cell boundary move from $\eta_i$).
+Next we evaluate the numerical flux term of Eq.\:\eqref{eq:evolve} on the original frame (where the grid-cell boundary moves from $\eta_i$).
 In the integration of Eq.\:\eqref{eq:evolve}, the unit vector $n_{\alpha, i}$ is written by

 with $\gamma_i=\{1- (V_i^z)^2\}^{-1/2}$.
 The integrands of the flux terms become

 The integral element $ds$ on $C_i$ is given by